Salon

 online / Zoom

-Climate change is increasingly driving migration and displacement.
-While Africa’s contribution to global CO₂ emissions is minimal, the continent is particularly vulnerable to its impact.
-According to the World Bank, by 2050 up to 86 million people in Sub-Saharan Africa could be forced to relocate within their own countries because of climate change.
+Although Africa contributes little to global CO₂ emissions, the continent is among the most affected by climate change.
+Rising temperatures, droughts, and extreme weather are already driving migration and displacement.
+According to the World Bank, up to 86 million people in Sub-Saharan Africa could be forced to relocate within their own countries by 2050.

 In conversation with...